andrew/ultimate-awesome/README.md

 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome-mcp-enterprise](https://github.com/bh-rat/awesome-mcp-enterprise) - A curated list of awesome MCP (Model Context Protocol) tools, platforms, and services for enterprises.
-- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
 - [SSD-Guide](https://github.com/mikeroyal/SSD-Guide) - Solid State Drive Guide.
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.